buscandoaverroes/arl-votes-2020/app/README.md

 date on the splash page.
 Voter registration data is also public and was last updated on 1 October, 2020.
 The data that define the precinct geographic boundaries and names come from Arlington County;
-the files were updated last on 24 September, 2020.
-Refer to the **About** page for additional techincal details.
+the files were updated last on 24 September, 2020, although they are not used in the current version of this app.

 ## Is This Data Actually Accurate?